mercurius-js/mercurius/docs/loaders.md

-`queries` is an array of objects defined as `{ obj, params, info }` where `obj` is the current object, `params` are the GraphQL params (those are the first two parameters of a normal resolver) and `info` contains additional information about the query and execution.
+`queries` is an array of objects defined as `{ obj, params, info }` where `obj` is the current object, `params` are the GraphQL params (those are the first two parameters of a normal resolver) and `info` contains additional information about the query and execution. `info` object is only available in the loader if the cache is set to `false`.
 The `context` is the GraphQL context, and it includes a `reply` object.

 Example: